What is Chlamydia?

 When we say common, we mean REALLY common.

-About 2.86 MILLION people contract chlamydia every year in America (mostly between 14 and 24 years old), making it the most commonly reported STI in the US.
+Around 1.8 MILLION cases of Chlamydia were reported to the CDC in 2019 (mostly between 14 and 24 years old), making it the most commonly reported STI in the US.
+However, it’s estimated that closer to 3 million people actually contract chlamydia every year in America.

 Chlamydia is easily treatable.